How to Report an Automobile Accident to Insurance Companies

 Should You Retain a Lawyer When Reporting an Automobile Accident?

-It is often helpful to have the advice, consultation, and legal representation from a Florida Personal Injury Attorney.
+It is often helpful and wise to have the advice, consultation, and legal representation from a Florida Personal Injury Attorney.

 It is important to first consult with a Florida Personal Injury Attorney about the rights of the injury victim.
 And, about the the responsibilities of the insurance companies BEFORE providing a recorded or unrecorded statement.

-If the injury victim retains the services of a Florida Personal Injury Attorney, the claim can be reported by the attorney to the insurance company.
+If the injury victim retains the services of a personal injury attorney, the claim can be reported by the attorney.
 This can, in turn, reduce the stress and uncertainty by the injury victim of providing the initial statement of the facts and issues to the automobile insurance company.

 Insurance companies and insurance adjusters have a duty to document the file, investigate the claim, and pay out benefits when the insurance company determines that the medical bills and expenses are reasonable and necessary as related to the automobile accident.